markNZed/TaskFlow/hub/README.md

 The Task Hub is implemented in node using the Express framework and SQLite database.

 Information for the hub is held in the task.hub object.
+The Task Processor communicates with the Task Hub using the object task.hub which includes fields: command, commandArgs, config.

 The Hub provides the following features:
 * Task flows (i.e., task configurations) are stored